mutinyproject/docs/index.md

     - Have spectacular documentation.
     - Use permissively licensed software.
 Code should be free to use by anyone, for anything, in any scenario.
-    - There is no base, there is no "ports".
+    - There is no base, there are no "ports".
 Decentralized programs come together to create the user's system.

 [musl libc]: https://www.musl-libc.org/